Traditional offices may soon become merely a memory, as homeworking and shared offices become the market’s hottest commodities.

 Warnings of a regional office space crunch have been buzzing around for the last year or so.
 It’s all down to very little new space emerging, while leasing has reached its highest point in the last five years.

-Which presents a fantastic opportunity for SMEs.
+Which presents a fantastic opportunity for small businesses and freelancers.
 What better way to create your own schedule?
 For industries that can accommodate it, flexible working is the future, giving you and your employees the freedom they want.

 Evolving businesses are finding they have to look beyond traditional private office space and explore more flexible options.
 But what’s best, collaborative co-working or working from home?